-This post may contain affiliate links which means I could earn a small commission at no cost to you.
+This post may contain affiliate links, which means I could earn a small commission at no cost to you.
 Thanks for your support!

 Female hiker sits on fallen tree looking at mountains

 With gorgeous mountain vistas, spectacular wildflower displays, and shimmering water features, this trail has everything you’re looking for in a Pacific Northwest hike.
+I last completed it as a day hike with my partner and dog, but there are some incredible backcountry campsites on this trail.

 Native plants at waters edge